 and operation manual

-3. Decoded alarm message format
+3. Decoded alarm message format (only for Contact-ID mode)

 International AC/DC power adapter.